 Method #3: Microwave

 This method is great if you’re reheating one or two servings of turkey.
 It’s really best to cut the turkey into bite-size pieces first, decreasing the chances of the outside drying out before the inside heats all the way through.

 Place the turkey pieces in a microwave-safe container.
 Add a few spoonfuls of chicken stock and a pat of butter.
 Cover the container with a lid or plastic wrap.
 Cook the turkey on 70% power for one minute for each reheated pound.

 Reheated turkey can taste so juicy and delicious, it might be worth roasting an extra Thanksgiving turkey just to make sure you have leftovers!

 It’s not a good idea to reheat turkey more than once.
-Technically, as long as it reaches 165° F each time, it’s safe to eat.
-That said, every time you heat and cool food, it passes through the danger zone (between 40° and 140° F).
+Technically, as long as it reaches 165° each time, it’s safe to eat.
+That said, every time you heat and cool food, it passes through the danger zone (between 40° and 140°).
 Bacteria thrive in this range, and giving them multiple opportunities to grow just isn’t a good idea.
 It’s best to err on the side of caution and reheat leftover turkey only once.

 Absolutely!
-If you’re looking for a stress-free Thanksgiving, go ahead and roast the turkey and let it rest like normal (or use our flavorful grilling method).
+If you’re looking for a stress-free Thanksgiving, go ahead and roast the turkey and let it rest like normal (or use our flavorful method for grilling turkey).
 Then, carve it and cover it tightly with a lid or plastic wrap before placing it in the refrigerator.
 Reheat it using one of the methods above, and dinner is served.
 The oven method works best here, mostly because it fills your kitchen with the irresistible aroma of cooked turkey.
 Your dinner guests will think you spent all morning cooking!